Text by CLOT Magazine

-In less than two weeks, another edition of Unsound Krakow will be taking place.
-Solidarity is this year’s theme of the festival that will take place between 6th – 13th October in Krakow.
+In less than two weeks, another edition of Unsound Krakow will take place from October 6 to 13 in Kraków.
+Solidarity is this year’s festival theme.
 Everyone more or less socially and culturally committed is well aware that the political, technological and environmental turmoil we have been facing for the last few years seems it’s ramping up to unimaginable levels.
-The team behind Unsound have lined a series of talks, screenings, performances and installations, to make us immerse and reflect on what means to be a social human being in these complex times.
+The team behind Unsound have lined up a series of talks, screenings, performances and installations to make us immerse and reflect on what it means to be a social human being in these complex times.
 Within the solidarity theme and at the core of the line-up, we have selected the most relevant topics for us.

 How do we look for solidarity beyond borders and passports?
 How to have empathy and imagine the lives of other people?
-To find responses to these questions, we need to look at how the global community is taking action and care.
+To find responses to these questions, we must look at how the global community takes action and care.
 The Caretaker is Leyland James Kirby’s project exploring themes of memory and loss.
 Through a series of six albums released over three years between 2016-2019, The Caretaker devoted himself to sonically interpreting the effects of Alzheimer’s disease.
 The result is a final epic project to be released under this name entitled Everywhere at the End of Time.
 Everywhere at the End of Time will be presented for the first time in a live show combining music and visual artist Weirdcore‘s visualisations, drawing on The Caretaker’s iconic cover artwork, created by painter Ivan Seal.
-Iranian artist Sote will present Parallel Persian a collaborative album described as “a soundtrack for a science-fiction version of Iran” – combines electronics and traditional Persian instruments to create an alternate sonic universe.
+Iranian artist Sote will present Parallel Persian, a collaborative album described as a soundtrack for a science-fiction version of Iran – that combines electronics and traditional Persian instruments to create an alternate sonic universe.

-Eli Keszler and Nate Boyce will present the European premiere of Pedagogy, their new audiovisual project that explores different aspects of instrumentality.
+Eli Keszler and Nate Boyce will present the European premiere of Pedagogy, their new audiovisual project exploring different instrumentality aspects.
 London artist Klein will present her ever-evolving multisensory show Lifetime, exploring the fragility of one’s culture through memory and loss.

-Music unites culturally and politically, in a sonic level, in a space or even online.
+Music unites culturally and politically, on a sonic level, in a space or even online.
 Blackness, Afrofuturism, and protest come from the hand of Moor Mother, DeForrest Brown, Jr and British-Nigerian film director Jenn NkiruA.
-A first-time collaboration between Philadelphia based interdisciplinary artist Moor Mother and the London Contemporary Orchestra, The Great Bailout is free verse poem that acts as a non-linear word map about colonialism, slavery and commerce in Great Britain and her commonwealth.
-Speaker and musician DeForrest Brown, Jr. will discuss the state of Black representation across the music industry, covering a general history of Black music as it relates to the general development of on the ground music cultures.
+A first-time collaboration between Philadelphia-based interdisciplinary artist Moor Mother and the London Contemporary Orchestra, The Great Bailout is a free verse poem that acts as a non-linear word map about colonialism, slavery and commerce in Great Britain and her commonwealth.
+Speaker and musician DeForrest Brown, Jr will discuss the state of Black representation across the music industry, covering a general history of Black music as it relates to the general development of on-the-ground music cultures.
 Black To Techno, directed by British-Nigerian Jenn Nkiru, reclaims the black origins of techno in Detroit in a nonlinear short film.